Quadralific/APIR/README.md

 It all started when we were finishing our robotic research project.
 My classmates keep asking me how to use this, how to use that, and how I can fix this.
 And this inspired me to make a collection of tools that help my classmates or even other robotics students finish their projects.

 # Project Status
-**The project is still experimental**.
+**The project is still in development*.
 I plan adding more features and refractoring the code.
+Feel free to use submit a pull request if you want to request a feature!

 # Reporting Bugs or Errors
 Feel free to use the Issues tab to report any errors and bugs :) .